Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 By framing it this way, you’re asking the interviewer to be more specific and giving yourself a valuable lens into some of the very granular aspects of the role that might not otherwise come up.

-## What does a typical day look like?
+## What Does a Typical Day Look Like?

 ### Who to Ask:
 Manager